 Alhaji Waheed Gbadamosi, the Director-General, Oyo State Bureau of Physical and Urban Development Control, made the disclosure in Ibadan on Wednesday during a visit to the house.

-The delegation was led by Mr Olalekan Alli, the Secretary to the State Government.
+The News Agency of Nigeria (NAN) reports that the delegation was led by Mr Olalekan Alli, the Secretary to the State Government.